ljstaib/news-analyzer/README.md

 Phase 3: In progress.
 Please see NLP_analysis.py for the ConvertFilesToText() function.
 I can currently convert from TXT and PDF files.
 2/25: Turned extra newline characters into only one for converted PDFs.
 I will continue to edit PDF conversion.

+Phase 3 Deliverable 1: Data storage defined in DataStorageStrategy.pdf.
+Code has started to be updated to incorporate MongoDB.

 Phase 1:
 --------------------------------------------------------------------------------------------------------------------------------